 - If you're interested in data fusion, filtering and navigation algorithms see the Uncertainty Team.

 We started out very small, with a simple 8 bit RISC microcontroller (a Microchip PIC16F76), a single axis accelerometer, a B&W video camera broadcasting on a 400 MHz amateur TV system, and a 300 bps (yes, 300 bps) data downlink on the audio channel of the ATV broadcast.
-We had basic questions we needed answered: did chips fall off the board at 10g?
-Did crystal oscillators detune?
-We had no idea.
+See ourfor more details on this project:

-The answer was no, and as a proof of concept, LV0 worked beuatifully.
-So we did what any good engineer would do: we threw it out and started over.
+As a proof of concept, LV0 worked beuatifully.
+So we did what any good engineer would do: we through it out and started over.

 We increased the complexity of the avionics system for the next generation rocket, but it was essentially the same architecture.
-We moved to a PIC17C66, a really crude IMU, 2400 bps downlink on the audio channel, a 2m uplink system, and a pyrotechnic recovery system.
-It was our first major system, and like all first major systems, looking back it was mostly terrible.
-But for it's time it was pretty good, we still haven't seen anything better for the time.
+We moved to a PIC17C66, added a GPS, a really crude IMU, 4800 bps downlink on the audio channel, a 2m uplink system, and a pyrotechnic recovery system.
+It was our first major system, and like all first major systems, it was mostly terrible.
+But for it's time it was pretty good.
+See

-The "LV1b" system was a major upgrade to the AV1 system.
-We moved to a 19.2 kbps 900 MHz telemetry system, a faster and more capable 8 bit microcontroller (PIC17C766) that included raw data capture to SRAM, and our first real home-built IMU.
-We also added GPS.
+The LV1b system was a major upgrade to the LV1 system.
+We moved to a 19.2 kbps 900 MHz telemetry system, a much better flight computer (PIC17C766) that included raw data capture, and a real IMU.
+See a

-This new AV1 was great, but it had some severe problems.
-The primary lithium battery lasted about 20 minutes, and took hours to swap out.
+LV1b was great, but it had some severe problems.
+The primary lithium battery lasted about 20 minutes, and took hours to change.
 And only one person could program the 17C766 using 8 bit assembly language in a pretty broken Microchip Windows-based IDE.
 We had an ICE, but software was so so painful it really slowed things down.
-Also, we suddenly looked at ourselves and wondered, "Can we really do navigation algorithms on an 8 bit micro?".
-The answer is, of course, mostly no.

-After realizing that we really needed computational horsepower, and with the advent of Linux, we had an inkling that we needed to really expand the system.
-So we did an actual engineering analysis (or tried to, anyway) and wrote our requirements down in a whitepaper.
+The original LV2 avionics system had its origins in a whitepaper from 1999.
 Note that this whitepaper is horribly, horribly out of date and comes from a time before we moved to a true flight computer running Linux.
 But it's a good introduction to the project, and to why we've taken the route that we have.
 See http://psas.pdx.edu/ProjectLV2/lv2 avionics design.pdf

 - BlockDiagram of the LV2 Avionics System.